Commissioner King: Change Clocks, Change Batteries

 Commissioner King also encourages Georgians to test and clean dust from their smoke alarms monthly and to practice an escape plan in case their home is ever impacted by a fire.
 More information on fire safety can be obtained from our office, the U.S. Fire Administration, the American Red Cross, or your local fire station.

-Daylight Savings Time ends this Sunday, November 7, at 2:00 a.m., when all clocks are set back one hour.
+Daylight Savings Time ends this Sunday, November 6th, at 2:00 a.m., when all clocks are set backward one hour.

-The mission of the Office of the Insurance and Safety Fire Commissioner is to protect Georgia families by providing access to vital insurance products and safe buildings through fair regulation that creates economic opportunities for all Georgians.
+The mission of the Office Commissioner of Insurance and Safety Fire is to protect Georgia families by providing access to vital insurance products and safe buildings through fair regulation that creates economic opportunities for all Georgians.